Venkat-Usikarla/Minecraft/README.md

-This is a minecraft game build in python
+This is a minecraft game built in python